Adamska-01/Bobble-Blast/README.md

 **`DOWNLOAD THE PROJECT AND START THE SOLUTION ON x86 PLATFORM.
 IT WON'T RUN ON x64`**

 ## General info
-This project is simple gamme where the player has to shoot falling bobbles matching the colour.
+This project is simple game where the player has to shoot falling bobbles matching the colour.
 **`Multiplayer support added`**.
 #### How to play
 **`THIS IS A DEMO MADE TO TEST THE CONTROLLER FUNCTIONALITIES WITH SDL, KEYBOARD WON'T WORK`**